My name is Gabrielle Veronica Van Wyck.

 I believe photography captures all of that.

-As for lifestyle?
 Trust me when I say I'm lazy and enjoy a good movie as I sleep on the couch with blankets and tea, and I think those times deserve beautiful pictures as well.
-That peace is beautiful.

 Read more about White Sails and the inspiration behind the photography